-- Limited Wardrobe: The main cast are rarely seen in anything other than their usual outfits.
+- Limited Wardrobe: The main cast are rarely seen in anything other than their usual outfits, even when asleep.

 - Never the Obvious Suspect: The murder of Stor-Erik handled in the last two episodes of season 2.
 A knife found at the scene, the apparent murder weapon, has a personal inscription for Sven-E, making him an obvious suspect.
 After he goes on the run, Beng-Ha finds evidence to clear him, and Sven-E finds that Stor-Erik is alive and hiding in a cave.